‘RHONY’ Star Ramona Singer Lashes Out At Gizelle Bryant, Claps Bizarrely After Being Called Out As A Diva

 Ramona Singer was put on the spot about her diva behavior at an event over the summer while filming a special one-hour episode of Watch What Happens Live at BravoCon last weekend.

-According to a November 19 report from All About the Real Housewives, host Andy Cohen kicked off a game of “Squash That Beef” by welcoming the Real Housewives of New York City cast member to the front of the stage with Real Housewives of Potomac cast member Gizelle Bryant, who called her out for dissing her in The Hamptons in July.
+According to a November 19 report from All About the Real Housewives, host Andy Cohen kicked off a game of “Squash That Beef” by welcoming The Real Housewives of New York City cast member to the front of the stage with The Real Housewives of Potomac cast member Gizelle Bryant, who called her out for dissing her in the Hamptons in July.

 After Cohen reminded the sold-out audience that Singer had shooed Bryant out of a photo, Singer defended herself.